 To the Teachers Who Inspire and the Teachers We Admire: Thank You!

 Teachers are tasked with not only preparing us for academic success, but success in life and our careers as well (and helping us become responsible, thoughtful humans).
 Not one of us can say we’d be where we are today without the guidance and motivation of at least one inspirational educator who pointed (or pushed) us in the right direction.
-With that said, we like to send a heartfelt “THANK YOU” to all the teachers out there.
+With that said, we’d like to send a heartfelt thank you to all the teachers out there.
 You deserve to be celebrated every day for all the hard work you do!

-Finally, we want to take a moment to acknowledge some of the teachers who have impacted our lives and inspired us to create resources for educators like those we celebrate this - and every - week.
-Members of our Lea(R)n team have shared their own stories below, highlighting and thanking the teachers who have made a difference in their lives.
+We also want to take a moment to acknowledge some of the teachers who have impacted our lives and inspired us to create resources for educators like those we celebrate this - and every - month.
+Members of our LearnPlatform team have shared their own stories below, highlighting and thanking the teachers who have made a difference in their lives.
 Enjoy.

 Joyce Yu - Statistician

 I wouldn’t be where I am today without all the teachers who have so generously given me their time.
 From Yung Wing Elementary, Wagner, Hunter High, Duke, UNC and now NC State, there is no way I could have gotten here on my own.
 Thank you.
 Thank you, thank you, thank you.
 Growing up as a first-generation American, I was so caught up in the race of getting over the next hurdle, getting into middle school, high school and college, that I didn’t realize the value of having such great teachers.
 I definitely took many of them for granted and my parents, as immigrants, never failed in reminding me how lucky I was to have the luxury of going to school.